vintedtestdrive/dotfiles/README.markdown

 ## thanks

-I forked [Zach Holmans](http://github.com/holman)' awesome [dotfiles](http://github.com/holman/dotfiles) and tweaked to suite my needs. your should do this too.
+I forked [Zach Holmans](http://github.com/holman)' awesome [dotfiles](http://github.com/holman/dotfiles) and tweaked to suite my needs.
+You should do this too.